Leadership - Staff

 Parish Associate: Theologian-in- Residence

 Rev. Dr. Cliff Cain began his teaching ministry at First Presbyterian Church in the fall of 2011 and is Harrod-C.S.
-Lewis Professor of Religious Studies and Department Chair at Westminster College.
+Lewis Professor of Religious Studies at Westminster College.
 He holds degrees from Princeton Theological Seminary, Leiden University in the Netherlands, Vanderbilt University, and Rikkyo University in Japan.
 Dr. Cain’s scholarly interests include world religions and interfaith dialogue, contemporary theology, environmental issues, Holocaust studies, and the conversation between science and religion.
-He is the author of eight academic books, six collections of sermons, and many journal articles.
+He is the author of ten academic books, six collections of sermons, and many journal articles.
 Prior to coming to Missouri, he taught at Franklin College near Indianapolis, the University of Alabama at Birmingham, and Berea College in Kentucky.
 He also ministered as associate pastor of the American Protestant Church of The Hague, The Netherlands, and as chaplain and head varsity coach at Muskingum University in Ohio.
-He enjoys sports, music, photography and international travel.
-He has lived in several countries, visited many others, and enjoys taking people on study trips abroad, such as the FPCJC pilgrimage to Israel in December, 2013.
+He enjoys sports, music, photography, and international travel.
+He has lived in several countries, visited many others, and enjoys taking people on study trips abroad, such as the FPCJC pilgrimage to Israel several years ago.
+Currently he serves on the Governor's state-wide Holocaust Education and Awareness Commission.

 Dr. Marilyn Hofmann